-The results of the Lucky Gunner Ballistics Test provide some very interesting information on how the most popular self-defense loads stack up against each other.
+The results of the Lucky Gunner Ballistics Test provide some very interesting information.

 The Lucky Gunner Ballistics Test was an extremely detailed experiment that tested the performance of 117 different .380 ACP, 9mm Luger, .40 S&W, and .45 ACP self-defense loads by shooting them into ballistic gelatin under controlled conditions.

-Watch the video to learn some of the details on how the testing was conducted and how to interpret the data provided.
+Watch the video to learn some of the details on how the ballistics tests were conducted and how to interpret the data provided.

-I must say that I'm extremely impressed by the results of their testing and this is by far the most comprehensive collection of data regarding terminal performance for handgun ammunition that I've ever seen.
+I must say that I'm extremely impressed by the results of their ammo test, and this is by far the most comprehensive collection of data regarding real world terminal performance for handgun ammunition that I've ever seen.

-To see all of the data from the Lucky Gunner Ballistics Test, visit the Lucky Gunner web site here.
-Right now, it only contains the results of their testing for .380 ACP, 9mm Luger, .40 S&W, and .45 ACP, but more is in the works and I would not be surprised to see testing results for the .38 Special, .357 Magnum, and .357 Sig soon.
+As of this writing, they only tested .380 ACP, 9mm Luger, .40 S&W, and .45 ACP, but more is in the works and I would not be surprised to see testing results for the .38 Special, .357 Magnum, and .357 Sig soon.

-How did your preferred self-defense load perform during the Lucky Gunner Ballistics Test?
+How did your preferred concealed carry self-defense rounds perform during the Lucky Gunner Ballistics Test?